intel-analytics/ipex-llm/docs/docs/tutorials/orca_k8s/orca_k8s_tutorial.md

 * `archives`: upload the Conda archive to K8s;
 * `properties-file`: upload BigDL configuration properties to K8s;
 * `py-files`: upload needed extra Python dependency files to K8s;
-* `spark.pyspark.python`: the Python location in Conda archive as executors' Python environment;
+* `spark.pyspark.python`: specify the Python location in Conda archive as executors' Python environment;
 * `spark.executorEnv.PYTHONHOME`: the search path of Python libraries on executor pod;
 * `spark.kubernetes.file.upload.path`: the path to store files at spark submit side in cluster mode;
 * `spark.driver.extraClassPath`: upload and register the BigDL jars files to the driver's classpath;